momomozhang/rag-faiss-attention-is-all-you-need/README.md

 # FAISS-powered Document Q&A

 Built this after working through the Medium analyzer project - wanted to try FAISS instead of Pinecone for vector storage.
-Uses the "Attention Is All You Need" paper as a test case since it's technical enough to be challenging but well-written enough that retrieval actually works.
+Uses the "Attention Is All You Need" paper as a test case.
+It's technical enough to be challenging but well-written enough that retrieval actually works.

 ## What I learned